Ambulatory Medicine

 • Community-Based Teaching Experience (Second Site Clinic)

-During the Junior and Senior years, residents spend an additional half day per week in another site, designed to complement their continuity clinics and broaden the residents’ ambulatory exposure.
+During the PGY2 and PGY3 years, residents spend an additional half day per week in another site, designed to complement their continuity clinics and broaden the residents’ ambulatory exposure.
 Faculty volunteers are carefully selected for this effort based upon their interests and teaching abilities.
 Residents and community-based faculty are carefully paired in a one-on-one, longitudinal relationship based on each resident’s identified area of interest.
 Training sites include private offices around Providence and nearby communities, Providence Ambulatory Health Center Network (a nationally recognized consortium of neighborhood health centers), the VA Firm clinics, Brown Student Health Services, as well as selected subspecialty office practices.
 Second Site has been one of the most popular clinical experiences for our residents and has been a wonderful opportunity for residents to work with a faculty member in a longitudinal relationship that can also result in research partnerships, career mentorship, or a letter of recommendation.

 The combination of a half day in continuity clinic and a half day in second site forms a unique ambulatory immersion day that occurs weekly starting in the PGY2 year when residents start at their second site clinic.
 Residents who are on wards will have a Day Float resident covering their team so that they can focus their entire attention for that day on their ambulatory learning.